LEGAL GROUNDS FOR EVICTIONS IN MOST STATE

 You might postpone eviction if you have a good reason.

-The judge may consider hardships, such as young children or a sick or elderly family member, in setting the eviction date.
+The judge may consider hardships, such as young children or a sick or elderly family member, in setting the actual eviction date.
+You will still owe the landlord the money ordered by the court PLUS any additional time you remain in the unit.
+The court will decide this.

 A Landlord cannot evict you until they have a court order.